BLAKE3-team/BLAKE3/b3sum/README.md

 install --path .`.
 Or you can just build with `cargo build --release`, which puts the binary at `./target/release/b3sum`.

-AVX-512 support (via C FFI, with dynamic CPU feature detection) and multi-threading (via Rayon) are enabled by default.
-Note that the underlying `blake3` crate does not enable those by default.
+By default, `b3sum` enables the assembly implementations, AVX-512 support, and multi-threading features of the underlying [`blake3`](https://crates.io/crates/blake3) crate.
+To avoid this (for example, if your C compiler does not support AVX-512), you can use Cargo's `--no-default-features` flag.